isimisi/DIS-GO/README.md

 # DIS-Exam
-Eksamen i Distribuerede Systemer
+School project in Computer networks & Distributed systems

-- Læs README i hhv. api og webapp folderen
+- README exists in api and webapp folder